Sentience-Framework/database/README.md

     $lazy // Disconnect after each query, reconnect when ->exec(), ->query(), or ->queryWithParams() is called );
 ```

+The socket constructor arg should be a `NetworkSocket` or `UnixSocket` class.

 If you wish the connect a custom PDO implementation, you can use `::pdo`.
 The first argument is a callback that should return a new instance of PDO.
 The reason it requires a callback, is because lazy mode uses this callback to reinitialize the connection after terminating it.